 During winter you need to take extra good care of your vehicle’s paint.
 Not only can the harsh weather wreak havoc, but road salt and dirt can too.
 Damaged and worn paint is not only unattractive, it can also reduce the value of your vehicle when it comes time to sell or trade.
 Today, I’m sharing six easy ways to protect your car’s paint in winter.

 When clearing snow from your car, avoid using those hard plastic scrapers you usually use on your windshield.
 Instead, use a soft snow brush or a foam brush.

+The second of our 6 ways to protect your car’s paint in winter is by washing it.
+Not just any wash though, Use a high-pressure wash.
 High-pressure spray loosens and removes road salt and grime, reducing the chances of permanent damage in hard-to-reach areas.
 Each time you wash the car, use a high-pressure sprayer to rinse away all the grit, especially on the wheels, wheel wells and undercarriage.

 Use polymer wax

 Just as you wear shoes to protect your feet, your vehicle needs something to offer a layer of protection too.
 This is where a polymer wax comes in.
 Applying a polymer wax to your car’s paint creates a shield against road salt, grime, sleet, snow and rain.

 In addition to the polymer wax, consider adding a spray wax to provide additional paint protection.
 Spray wax is easy to apply and wipes off quickly.
 Plus it adds one more layer of protection between your car’s paint and all the slush, ice and snow.